toombs-caeman/dotfiles/README.md

 * trim the fat, try to get the total size down to a few kilobytes
     * main culprit is vim/vim81, most of which isn't needed
 * configure rifle/scope to respect aliases
+* make bash_includes/ and scripts
+* add bash completions to subtool